bigjosh/De-Harak-Clock-Controller/README.md

 The breaker panel controls power to the clock.
 Each breaker controls several columns, which are labeled in sharpie.

 These are AFCI breakers, so they can half trip anytime there is a ground current detected.
 In this case, they need to be switched off and then on again to reset.
+If an AFCI breaker trips repeatedly, it like means that either there is water getting into the panels or outside conduit, or that the breaker needs to be replaced.

 There is a master relay to the left of the panel that turns off all circuits.
 There is a control switch for the master breaker outside on the bottom right of the clock itself...